Governors applaud Biden's vaccine timeline, but need supply | Health

 Governors largely cheered President Joe Biden's declaration that all adults should be eligible for coronavirus vaccinations by May 1, but the goal will require a shift for states that have been methodical in how they roll out the shots.

-California, the nation's most populous state, hasn't set a timeline for giving vaccines to the general public, instead prioritizing older adults, teachers and people in vulnerable neighborhoods.
-Oregon planned to open eligibility for front-line workers and all adults with disabilities, not the broader population, by May 1.
+The top health official in California said the nation's most populous state will need to work harder in the coming weeks to ensure the most vulnerable people get vaccines before they have to compete with the general public.
+Oregon planned to make essential workers and younger adults with disabilities eligible by May 1, not the broader population, and said Friday it wouldn't change that timeline without firmer supply commitments.

 Alaska, meanwhile, is already allowing all adults to sign up for a shot.
 Florida Governor Ron DeSantis said before Biden spoke Thursday night that wide eligibility could come by next month, while Colorado Governor Jared Polis announced Friday that it would happen by mid-April.
-Governors in Wisconsin, Louisiana and North Carolina said they're ready to open the floodgates on May 1.
+In Virginia, state vaccine coordinator Dr Danny Avula said the state could hit Biden's goal earlier.
+Governors in Wisconsin, Louisiana, North Carolina, Kansas and Vermont said they're ready to open the floodgates on May 1.
 But several governors cautioned it must come with a dramatic increase in vaccine supply. ''In order for widespread and comprehensive vaccination to work, the federal government will need to come through with increased doses and infrastructure,'' Washington Governor Jay Inslee said in a statement.

 As long as supply ramps up, the goal seems reasonable, said Jennifer Nuzzo, a senior scholar at the Johns Hopkins Center for Health Security and an epidemiology professor.
 But she warned it could create challenges around equity and set unrealistic expectations among Americans that they will immediately be vaccinated come May.
 Some states may not have the infrastructure to quickly ramp up doses for such a broad pool.